d-a-v/libNoWebsocket/README.md

 nowsread(3) is very similar to read(3POSIX) in its arguments, behavior, return value, in blocking or non blocking mode, when sock is a STREAMS socket in byte-stream mode (message-nondiscard and message-discard modes are yet unconsidered).
 Same goes to nowswrite (3) regarding write(3POSIX).
-The websocket protocol includes a handshake process which sadly breaks symetry between peers.
+The websocket protocol includes a handshake process which sadly breaks symmetry between peers.
 As generally HTML5 browsers act as websocket clients, nowsread(3) and nowswrite(3) act by default as websocket server (even if the socket sock is a SOCK_STREAM client).
 A call to nows_simulate_client(3)